hpc/mpifileutils/doc/markdown/drm.1.md

 -n, \--name
 :	Exclude and/or match a list of files from command based only on file name.

+-d, \--dryrun
+:	Print out a list of files that **would** be deleted.
+This is especially useful
+        if you are matching or excluding with a regular expression option to make sure what will be deleted is what you want and/or expect.

 -h, \--help
 :   Print a brief message listing the *drm(1)* options and usage.